A great shopper experience makes a real impact.

 To date, those courses have focused primarily on the shopper experience in physical retail.
 I’m now incredibly excited to share my online retail experience.

-Over the past couple of years, I’ve been heavily involved in the phoenixing of the Toys R Us brand into a pure online retailer here in Australia and New Zealand.
+Over the past several years, I’ve been heavily involved in the phoenixing of the Toys R Us brand into a pure online retailer here in Australia and New Zealand.
 No stores, no long leases, just a pure online play.
 And it’s working spectacularly.
 Why?
 Because I believe we’ve mastered the shopper experience online.

 The recent global pandemic has decimated traditional retail.
 It’s also thrown out of work millions of amazing people who worked for those retailers.
 So there’s now a dearth of retail experience out there.
 I passionately believe that many thousands of those great retail associates can successfully turn their skills to the online retail world.
 And I’m passionate about sharing my first-hand experience and extensive knowledge to help them make that transition smoothly.